Nutrition

 • Swimming and water aerobics

 Some research shows that rural living and getting outdoors in nature may increase the diversity of our overall microbe population.
-Consider activities like walking out in nature, hiking in the woods, and vegetable or flower gardening and getting your hands in the soil.9,10
+Consider activities like walking out in nature, hiking in the woods, vegetable or flower gardening, and getting your hands in the soil.9,10

-Probiotics supplements may be helpful for some people having trouble maintaining a microbiome balance.
-Unfortunately, there’s no way to know which supplements are best for any person without careful testing.
+Probiotic supplements may be helpful in supporting an optimal microbial balance.* Unfortunately, it’s impossible to know which supplements are best for any person without careful testing.
 Simple blood and fecal tests could determine which supplements may be best for an individual.

 By eating the right foods, exercising regularly, enjoying outdoor activities, and supplementing when recommended, you can work toward maintaining a healthy balance in your gut microbiome*.